andreigue/andreigue.github.io/_posts/2025-08-01-trip-to-turkey.md

 I am not from these towns myself, but my friends are.
 And so we decided to go see them.

-THe purpose of this trip was to see everything armenian.
-To see what the armenians have built, as well as the nature that they have seen.
-If there was beautiful nature along the way, we'd stop.
-If there was a beautiful mosque along the way, we'd stop.
-Because Turkey has a beautiful culture, despite ... (their denial, their dark past around which they (change)). ...!!!!!!!!!!!!!!!!!!!!!!!!!
+The purpose of this trip was to simply see everything Armenian.
+To walk where Armenians once walked, to stand among the stones they placed, and to witness the landscapes that once surrounded their homes.
+If there was beautiful nature along the way, we stopped.
+If there was a beautiful mosque, we stopped.
+Because Turkey is a beautiful country, and it holds a rich culture, even if that culture rests on a foundation that refuses to acknowledge its past.

 ## What Turkey Does Not Show You

 Secondly, something I learned firsthand during this trip, is that Turkey does not invite you to notice the Armenian past.
-Often, all we had were Google Maps pins to follow, leading us to seemingly random places that felt like they were waiting to be repurposed or erased (probably through abandonment/neglect).
+Often, all we had were Google Maps pins to follow, leading us to seemingly random places that felt like they were waiting to be repurposed or erased (probably through abandonment or neglect).

 Signs point elsewhere, museums and official placards mention other empires, and any link with Armenians is conveniently omitted.